 Trees grown in containers will generally require supplementary water due to the very limited water storage capacity.
 They may only have two to three days of storage during peak demand periods.
 In many streetscape situations, trees are effectively growing in very restricted soil volumes.
 These can be considered to be “containerised” trees.
 Tree pits are often too small and do not allow the root system to develop to a point where it can support a mature tree.
-While there is significant literature on soil specification and planting pit preparation for tree establishment and health (Craul, 1999), many trees are still planted into excessively restrictive spaces.
+While there is significant literature on soil specification and planting pit preparation for tree establishment and health (Craul, 1999), many trees are still planted in excessively restrictive spaces.

 Tree not suited to local climate

 There is now a strong emphasis on selecting trees that are climatically well suited to the locality.
-This is a sensible approach at a time when sustainability of urban horticulture is paramount.
+This is a sensible approach at a time when the sustainability of urban horticulture is paramount.
 The landscape design requirements of an area do not always however allow this approach.
-There may be heritage or specific design requirements that dictate that less water friendly species will be selected.
+There may be heritage or specific design requirements that dictate that less water-friendly species will be selected.
 These trees will require watering to varying degrees beyond the establishment phase.
-It is important that the reasons for selection of trees that require ongoing watering are well understood by the community.
+It is important that the reasons for the selection of trees that require ongoing watering are well understood by the community.